newwin01/newwin01.github.io/_posts/2023-12-17-Introduction_to_AI_ML.md

 ---
 title:  "2023-HGU-ML Lecture 1.
 Introduction to AI and ML"
-excerpt: "AI and ML Intro.
-Prof. Henry Choi"
+excerpt: "AI and ML Intro. by Prof. Henry Choi"

 categories:
   - ML